Recoskie/JDasm/docs/Machine.md

 <br />

 <strong>Or you can use an assembler program.
-Which a assembler program uses a x86 instruction map to generate the operation codes, for you.</strong>
+Which an assembler program uses an x86 instruction map to generate the operation codes, for you.</strong>

 <h2>32 bit x86.</h2>